unixteam2020/po/doc/README.md

-Poriun Coin
+Sombe Coin
 =============

 Setup
 ---------------------
-[Poriun Coin](http://poriun.org/wallet) is the original Poriun client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Poriun transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[Sombe Coin](http://Sombe.org/wallet) is the original Sombe client and it builds the backbone of the network.
+However, it downloads and stores the entire history of Sombe transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run Poriun Coin on your native platform.
+The following are some helpful notes on how to run Sombe Coin on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/poriun-qt` (GUI) or
+- `bin/Sombe-qt` (GUI) or
-- `bin/poriund` (headless)
+- `bin/Sombed` (headless)

 ### Windows

-Unpack the files into a directory, and then run poriun-qt.exe.
+Unpack the files into a directory, and then run Sombe-qt.exe.

 ### macOS

-Drag Poriun-Qt to your applications folder, and then run Poriun-Qt.
+Drag Sombe-Qt to your applications folder, and then run Sombe-Qt.

 ### Need Help?

-* See the documentation at the [Poriun Wiki](https://github.com/Poriun-Project/Poriun/wiki) for help and more information.
+* See the documentation at the [Sombe Wiki](https://github.com/Sombe-Project/Sombe/wiki) for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [Poriun Forum](http://forum.poriun.org/).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [Sombe Forum](http://forum.Sombe.org/).
-* Join our Discord server [Discord Server](https://discord.poriun.org)
+* Join our Discord server [Discord Server](https://discord.Sombe.org)

 Building
 ---------------------
-The following are developer notes on how to build Poriun Coin on your native platform.
+The following are developer notes on how to build Sombe Coin on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [macOS Build Notes](build-osx.md)